bidyashor-cloud/DataCenterOps-Lab/setup/virtualbox-installation.md

-# 🖥️ Installing VirtualBox for My DataCenterOps Lab
+# 🖥️ Installing VirtualBox for My Virtual Lab

-In this part of the project, I installed VirtualBox on my system so I can create and run multiple Linux virtual machines.
-These VMs will act like small servers inside a mini data center environment.
+In this part of my project, I installed Oracle VirtualBox on my Windows system so I can create and run multiple Ubuntu Server virtual machines.
+These VMs will act as a simple internal lab environment where I can practice Linux, networking, and server operations.

 ---

 ## 1️⃣ Downloading VirtualBox

-I downloaded the latest version of VirtualBox from the official website:
+I started by downloading the latest version of VirtualBox from the official website:

 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)